Shine offers products and services to support the cancer treatment and recovery experience.

 Compression garments are recommended for people who have swelling or are at risk for swelling.
 They are fit and worn primarily on the arms and legs, but can also be used on other parts of the body.
 During and after cancer treatment, people may experience swelling, known as lymphedema.
 Compression garments are used to help reduce the risk of swelling.
 Other things that can cause temporary swelling are flying on airplanes, pregnancy, or other medical conditions.

-FAQ for compression sleeves and garments
+Frequently asked questions for compression sleeves and garments

 Lymphedema is a swelling caused by an accumulation of lymph fluid in an area of the body.
 This type of swelling often occurs after surgery or radiation to that area in which vessels may have been damaged or lymph nodes removed.